-You have probably already noticed that there are some big changes being made in the world of banking.
+You have probably already noticed that there are some big changes being made in the world of banking, leading to a new race for brand awareness.
 Mobile and challenger banks have been shaking up the traditional banking industry for the past couple of years, and they are proving to be extremely popular.
 Unlike the usual banks that we have all grown up with, these new online ones don’t have any physical branches.
 Their customers carry out all of their banking on their mobile device.

 This is known as mobile banking.
 This term refers to all of the transactions and account monitoring that can be carried out on a mobile device, whether it’s a smartphone or tablet.
 Right now, customers can do all kinds on mobile banking apps, such as pay bills, transfer money between accounts, and set up new direct debits.
 Even though the majority of traditional banks now offer this as an extra service, the challenger banks offer this as the sole way their customers can bank with them.